dustinknopoff/forage/content/articles/documentation.md

 Let's assume everyone starts being with the avid desire to write amazing documentation.

-One of the following eventually breaks your desire:
+One of the following eventually breaks this desire:
 - The deadlines rush in and there's barely enough time get that required 100% code coverage, let alone write documentation.
 - The existing documentation is so sparse or wrong it's easy to forget to even check in there to even update it
 - The documentation goes out of date so quickly it feels pointless to write it again
-- The style of the documentation written assumes so much knowledge of the existing system, contributing anything implies a level of knowledge you don't have
+- The style of the documentation written assumes so much knowledge of the existing system, contributing anything implies a level of familiarity with the system beyond most developers

 ### The _Right_ Documentation